An Absolute Beginners Guide to Spacemacs for Academic Writing – Part 1

-I use mostly Mac OS X so my experience and suggestions are based on that.
+I use mostly Mac OS X and Linux Mint so my experience and suggestions are based on that.

 The first thing to do is install the recommended version of Emacs – see Prerequisites on the this page (or see the adjacent section for your operating system)

-which says that the recommended way of installing Emacs on Mac OS is using the package manager, homebrew.
-To install homebrew go to http://brew.sh/ then, with homebrew installed, you can do
+which says that the recommended way of installing Emacs on Mac OS is using the package manager, Homebrew.
+To install Homebrew, (package manager for Mac OS by Mark Howell) go to http://brew.sh/ then, with homebrew installed, you can do

 $ brew tap d12frosted/Emacs-plus